 India-Israel Bilateral Ties

 India and Israel have a long history of strong bilateral ties that have promoted free trade and cooperation.
-The two nations have signed a Double Taxation Avoidance Agreement and are currently negotiating a Free Trade Agreement that will bring the two countries even closer together.
+The two nations have signed a Double Taxation Avoidance Agreement and are currently negotiating a Free Trade Agreement that will forge stronger and more viable economic outcomes.

-India’s exports to Israel amounted to $3.7 billion while imports from Israel stood at $1.9 billion during 2018-2019, with exports to Israel having grown by 146% in the last decade.
+India’s exports to Israel amounted to $3.7 billion, while imports from Israel stood at $1.9 billion during 2018-2019, with exports to Israel have grown by 146% in the last decade.

 Beyond strong governmental ties, Israel also has strong public-private partnerships with corporate players in India such as Accenture, Intel, and NASSCOM.
 This has allowed Israeli startups to gain access to Indian markets through an Indo-Israel ‘Scalerator’ and the Intel India Maker Lab.
 Such collaborative opportunities precipitate mutual innovation, access to talent, and collaborative growth.

 Moreover, partnerships between the two nations continue to blossom, with Invest India and Invest in Israel having signed a Memorandum of Understanding in 2019.

 - Global deal flow that needs Indian market access

 - Early growth stage startups come through our accelerators so we tend to understand our portfolio better than regular VCs